drscook/m5364_19fl_Data_Mining1/DM2/hwk/hwk2.md

 - creeper
 - slime

 Please follow Jeremy's instrutions to obtain images using google images.
-Get at least 100 images for each mob.
+Get at least 50 images for each mob (I encourage you to get more).
 Try the various techniques he shows in the video to optimize your model.

 Submit:
 - folder called "images" with subfolders for each mob